Jacques Vandenschrik, President of the European Food Banks Federation, interviewed by CNN on 29 December 2020.

 For almost 35 years, FEBA mission has consisted in representing its membership at European and international level, supporting and strengthening Food Banks in Europe by providing training, sharing best practice and knowledge, and developing partnerships, and fostering the creation of new Food Banks.

-FEBA brings together 421 Food Banks and branches which are committed to fight against food waste and to feed the most deprived.
-Our members provide 4.3 million meals each day to 9.3 million most deprived people through 45,700 charitable organizations thanks to the professionalism of 31,700 co-workers (85% volunteers).
+FEBA brings together 335 Food Banks and branches which are committed to fight against food waste and to feed the most deprived.
+In 2020, our members redistributed 860,000 tons of food to 12.8 million most deprived people through 48.126 charitable organizations thanks to the professionalism of 37,016 co-workers (85% volunteers).

 In addition to surplus food from the food supply chain, FEBA members also redistribute food from the Fund for European Aid to the most Deprived (FEAD) and the Fruits and Vegetables withdrawal scheme, as well as from individual donations.